-Our home inspection usually ranges from 1 to 2 hours for condominiums and 3 hours or more for single family homes.
+Our home inspections usually are 2 hours for condominiums and 3 hours or more for single family homes.
 The Home Inspection starts with a review of the Exterior of the property including roofing, chimney, windows, doors, attached structures, site improvements, pool, and garage.
 We then proceed to the Basement to review the structural, heating and cooling, electrical, and plumbing systems.
 Next we move to the Living Areas to review the kitchen, bathrooms, bedrooms, and other living spaces.
 The completion of the inspection ends in the Attic.

 Tools and Equipment